-- If the request is successful, customers will receive an email similar to this one:
+- If the request is successful, your customers will receive an email similar to this one:

 - Finally, if you have chosen to activate email alerts, your messages will now include a summary with data for requested reviews:

-An order is considered as eligible by the system if it complies with the following:
+An order is considered eligible by the system if it complies with the following: